jmdinela/jmdinela/README.md

 </a>

-- I'm a Info Tech student and I like to build project which solves someones problem.😀
+- I'm an Info Tech student and I like to build project which solves someones problem.😀

-- 🔭 I’m currently working on [Hacksquad](https://github.com/jmdinela/Hacksquad/)
+- 🔭 PR and Marketing in [nocode.ph](https://nocode.ph)

+- 🧑🏼‍💻 Creative in Google Developer Group Cloud Manila

+- 🦊 Mozilla Philippines Volunteers

+-

 - 🌱 I’m currently learning **UX Designing**

-- 👨‍💻 All of my projects are available at [😎](https://github.com/jmdinela)

 - 📫 Reach out to me here **[📧](dinelajohnmoren@gmail.com)**